#22, M1S: RTD Temperature Meter

-In addition to the MAX31865 IC, this Tibbit also carries a PIC16F1824 microcontroller.
-The microcontroller interfaces the converter IC to the main CPU of the TPP board.
-With the right firmware, it can also be used for data preprocessing (for example, for averaging of measurements with the purpose of increasing measurement precision).
+In addition to the MAX31865 IC, Tibbit #22 also carries a PIC16F1824 microcontroller.
+The microcontroller interfaces the converter IC to the main CPU of the host Tibbo Project PCB (TPP).
+With the right firmware, it can also be used for data preprocessing (for example, for the averaging of measurements to increase measurement precision).

-- PT100 sensor: Measurements performed by the Tibbit deviated from those of the calibrator by no more than 0.5 degrees C in the temperature range from -100C to +400C.
-The error did not exceeded 2.5 degrees C outside of this temperature range.
+- PT100 sensor: Measurements performed by Tibbit #22 deviated from those of the calibrator by no more than 0.5°C in the temperature range from –100°C to +400°C. The error did not exceed 2.5°C outside of this temperature range.

-- PT1000 sensor: Measurements performed by the Tibbit deviated from those of the calibrator by no more than 0.5 degrees C in the temperature range from -125C to +550C.
-The error did not exceeded 2.5 degrees C outside of this temperature range.
+- PT1000 sensor: Measurements performed by Tibbit #22 deviated from those of the calibrator by no more than 0.5°C in the temperature range from –125°C to +550°C. The error did not exceed 2.5°C outside of this temperature range.

-You can use 2-wire or 4-wire sensor connection.
-The 2-wire connection does not allow the system to compensate for errors caused by cable resistance.
+You can use two-wire or four-wire sensor connections.
+The two-wire connection does not allow the system to compensate for errors caused by cable resistance.
 Therefore, this type of connection is suitable for cases where the sensor cable is short:

-The 4-wire connection eliminates errors caused by cable resistance.
-It is recommended for cases where the sensor is located at some distance from the Tibbit.
+The four-wire connection eliminates errors caused by cable resistance.
+It is recommended for cases where the sensor is located at some distance from the Tibbit:

 There are two red, one yellow, and one green LED.
-The first red LED is connected to the SCL line of the I2C interface, the second one — to the -RST line of the PIC micro.
-The yellow LED is connected to the SDA line of the I2C interface.
-The green LED is on the -INT line.
+The first red LED is connected to the SCL line of the I²C interface, while the second one is connected to the –RST line of the PIC microcontroller.
+The yellow LED is connected to the SDA line of the I²C interface.
+The green LED is on the –INT line.

-The use of this Tibbit is illustrated by a Tibbo BASIC test project.
-Yo can find it here: https://github.com/tibbotech/CA-Test-Tibbit-22.
+The use of Tibbit #22 is illustrated by a Tibbo BASIC test project.
+You can find it here: https://github.com/tibbotech/CA-Test-Tibbit-22.